the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 ---

 > **TL;DR**: In this post, I discuss how the 3 T's -- Text, Tools, and Truth -- comprise a powerful core for evals.
-I distinguish between offline and online evals, and argue for doing both.
+I distinguish between offline and online evals, and make a case for why you should do do both.